SleepyFool-gh/Sleepy_macros/SELECT macro/readme.md

 <<select 'link text' 'optional_group_id'>>
     ...content that replaces this link when clicked
 <<alternate>>
-    ...optional content that replaces this link when ANOTHER link in 'optional_group_id
+    ...optional content that replaces this link when ANOTHER link in 'optional_group_id' is clicked
 <</select>>
 <!--    group_id defaults to 'default' when not specified
-        a group_id MUST be only one word a group_id MUST only include CSS valid characters -->
+        a group_id MUST only be one word a group_id MUST only include CSS valid characters -->